 The Company does not use derivative instruments to hedge exposures to interest rate, market, or foreign currency risks.
-The Company evaluates all of its financial instruments, including convertible promissory notes, to determine if such instruments contain features that meet the definition of embedded derivatives.
+The Company evaluates all of its financial instruments, including convertible promissory notes, to determine if such instruments contain features that qualify as embedded derivatives.